Land Use and Resources

 The Penan have traditionally used their land in a highly sustainable manner for hunting and gathering.
 With ever more extensive logging, however, they have been increasingly forced to become settled and engage in agriculture.
 Since Sarawak is still pursuing a policy of large-scale industrial agriculture – including palm oil plantations for example – neither guidance nor support is available for sustainable small-scale land use and resource conservation.
 Rather than employ the land-intensive shifting cultivation method that is widely used in the region and requires regular clearance of rainforest, the Penan wish to adopt the more sparing and efficient method of wet rice cultivation.
 This, however, calls for careful planning, training and also investment in infrastructure.
 BMF is supporting the Penan in Long Lamai, and increasingly in the neighbouring villages too, in their endeavours to achieve sustainable land use.

-Up until not so long ago, most of Sarawak was covered by dense, untouched tropical forest.
-Over the past few decades, however, almost 90% of the primary rainforest in Sarawak has been cleared, primarily for export.
+Up until a few decades ago, most of Sarawak was covered by dense, untouched tropical forest.
+Since then, however, almost 90% of the primary rainforest in Sarawak has been cleared, primarily for export.
 This deforestation has been carried out almost exclusively by big companies who, alongside the politicians in charge, are the only ones to benefit from the huge profits generated by the tropical timber business.
 Since the days of uncontrolled deforestation are numbered, many companies are now switching to plantations of primarily fast-growing species of wood or oil palms.
 The Sarawak government has licensed and supported large-scale logging for many years.
 In the meantime, the uncontrolled and, to some extent, illegal deforestation is being criticised by politicians too, but agricultural and forestry policy remains focused on large companies with extensive plantations.

 There are thus virtually no concepts or advisory structures to support the indigenous people in practising small-scale agriculture and ensuring sparing use of the forest.
 The Penan, who were originally nomads, are being increasingly forced to settle on account of logging and adopt the agricultural practices of their neighbouring tribes.
 The shifting cultivation system that is frequently practised locally is also land-intensive, however, and, given the changed circumstances with the ever-dwindling forest, this is generally no longer a sustainable approach.